 As a safety measure, the grid will render a maximum of 500 rows.
 This is to stop applications

-from crashing if they incorrectly set the grid size (ie if they don't size the grid correctly,
+from crashing if they incorrectly set the grid size.
+For example if the grid height is not set correctly,

 this restriction set the property

 Column virtualisation is the insertion and removal of columns as the grid scrolls horizontally.